morgansleeper/Unikta/README.md

 - Use the Unikta encoder to type in anything you want to display in syllabary; it will give you text to copy-paste into Pulp for the correct mapping
 -ᎰᏪᎸᎦ!

-A note: since there's only space for 95 glyphs in a Pulp font and the Cherokee syllabary takes up 85 of those slots, punctuation is limited to the bare minimum — space, comma, period, exclamation mark, question mark, quotes, and a colon — and most of the numbers from 0-9 are rendered by visual equivalents in the syllabary: Ꮻ _wi_ for '0', Ꮽ _wu_ for '9', etc.
+A few notes: since there's only space for 95 glyphs in a Pulp font and the Cherokee syllabary takes up 85 of those slots, punctuation is limited to the bare minimum — space, comma, period, exclamation mark, question mark, quotes, and a colon — and most of the numbers from 0-9 are rendered by visual equivalents in the syllabary: Ꮻ _wi_ for '0', Ꮽ _wu_ for '9', etc.

 ## Mapping
 ||||||||||||